 - The Contractor shall designate a PIC of the excavation who is qualified, experienced, and knowledgeable in the hazards associated with excavations.
 The PIC must be onsite whenever excavation work is taking place, including work in the excavation.
 The Competent Person may serve as the PIC. - 2.
 All Contractor workers, whether craft or supervision, involved in any excavation, fill, soil disturbance/transfer, or trenching work activity, including working in any excavation are required to complete Excavation Training.
 The Contractor shall ensure that fill material (soil, concrete, or asphalt) used on UNM's site is free of contamination. - 3.
-The Contractor shall not transport fill material (soil, concrete, or asphalt) from its point of origin to another site at UNM without obtaining written approval from UNM PM prior to movement of the material. - 4.
-The Contractor shall obtain written approval from UNM PM prior to the release of fill material (soil, concrete, or asphalt) from UNM for use outside the UNM facility boundary. - 5.
-The Contractor shall not abandon excavated material, debris, or equipment onsite at UNM. - 6.
+The Contractor is responsible for ensuring that all trenching and shoring operations occur in accordance with UNM Standards and OSHA regulations. - 4.
+The Contractor shall not transport fill material (soil, concrete, or asphalt) from its point of origin to another site at UNM without obtaining written approval from UNM PM prior to movement of the material. - 5.
+The Contractor shall obtain written approval from UNM PM prior to the release of fill material (soil, concrete, or asphalt) from UNM for use outside the UNM facility boundary. - 6.
+The Contractor shall not abandon excavated material, debris, or equipment onsite at UNM. - 7.
 The Contractor shall utilize NM811 (previously NM One Call) for locating utilities and shall follow all regulations pertaining to performing excavation and trenching in the State of New Mexico. - a.
-NM811 can be reached by dialing 811 or visiting their website, nm811.org. - The Contractor shall hand-locate (pothole) and expose a five (5)-foot radius around all identified locations prior to any machine excavation.
+NM811 can be reached by dialing 811 or visiting their website, nm811.org. - 8.
+The Contractor shall hand-locate (pothole) and expose a five (5)-foot radius around all identified locations prior to any machine excavation.
 The Hazardous Energy Safe condition must be met prior to excavation.
-Appropriate precautionary PPE and tools shall be utilized when exposing live or unknown findings. - 8.
-The Contractor shall ensure that, while excavations are open, all underground installations are protected, supported, or removed as necessary to protect workers and the utility.
+Appropriate precautionary PPE and tools shall be utilized when exposing live or unknown findings.

-- 9. The Contractor shall erect barricades around the excavation area prior to beginning work activities or ahead of work progress.
-Barricades shall be installed at least six (6) feet from the edge in a manner that prevents accidental entry into the trenched or excavated area. - 10.
+- 9. The Contractor shall ensure that, while excavations are open, all underground installations are protected, supported, or removed as necessary to protect workers and the utility. - 10.
+The Contractor shall erect barricades around the excavation area prior to beginning work activities or ahead of work progress.
+Barricades shall be installed at least six (6) feet from the edge in a manner that prevents accidental entry into the trenched or excavated area. - 11.
 The Contractor shall evaluate and monitor air quality prior to entry into any excavation that may contain possible hazardous atmospheres.
-Documented results shall be available at the job site. - 11.
-Walkways, bridges, or ramps with standard guardrails shall be provided where workers or equipment are permitted, or required, to cross over excavations or trenches. - 12.
+Documented results shall be available at the job site. - 12.
+Walkways, bridges, or ramps with standard guardrails shall be provided where workers or equipment are permitted, or required, to cross over excavations or trenches. - 13.
 The Contractor shall provide (at the job site) a Competent Person (whose qualifications shall be made available to UNM upon request) who will classify all soils and perform inspections daily and after each rain, snow, freeze, thaw, etc. of all excavations/trenches.
-These inspections shall be documented, kept on file, and made available to UNM upon request. - 13.
+These inspections shall be documented, kept on file, and made available to UNM upon request. - 14.
 UNM Facility Management (FM) Grounds should be contacted regarding the preservation of trees and large shrubs on UNM campuses during excavation.
-Permission shall be obtained from the UNM PM prior to removing trees or shrubs during the contract. - 14.
+Permission shall be obtained from the UNM PM prior to removing trees or shrubs during the contract. - 15.
 The Contractor shall stop work and notify UNM immediately should anything unanticipated be exposed or discovered, including any cultural resource remains.

-12.12 Fall Protection Program
+11.12 Fall Protection Program